A good bitchin conversation can work wonders on the figure

 It shows that you’re in tune with what that person has to say.

-With what their feet has to say more like!
+With what their feet have to say more like!

 18. Vanessa says to use the head tilt

 That could go badly wrong; I knew a chiropractor who wound up in jail … but that’s a whole other story.